-- (1) An involuntary patient who is not a person to whom section 68(1) applies may be admitted to an SMHU if the admission is authorised by the CFP. - Note An involuntary patient who is a person to whom section 68(1) applies may be admitted to an SMHU under section 68. - (2) However, such authorisation may be given only if - (a) the patient is being detained in an approved hospital; and - (b) the patient is not a prisoner or youth detainee; and
+(1) An involuntary patient who is not a person to whom section 68(1) applies may be admitted to an SMHU if the admission is authorised by the Chief Psychiatrist.

+Note An involuntary patient who is a person to whom section 68(1) applies may be admitted to an SMHU under section 68.

+- (2) However, such authorisation may be given only if - (a) the patient is being detained in an approved facility; or - (b) the patient - (i) is not a prisoner or youth detainee; or - (ii) is to cease to be a prisoner, or youth detainee, within 60 minutes of the authorisation being given; and - (c) - (d) the Chief Psychiatrist is satisfied that - (i) the patient is, by reason of mental illness, a danger to himself or herself or to others; and

-- (c) the CCP has formally requested the CFP to give the authorisation; and - (d) the CFP is satisfied that - (i) the patient is, by reason of mental illness, a danger to himself or herself or to others; and - (ii) that danger is or has become so serious as to make the patient's continued detention in the approved hospital untenable; and - (iii) in the circumstances, an SMHU is the only appropriate place where the patient can be safely detained; and - (iv) the particular SMHU has the resources to give the person appropriate treatment and care; and - (e) if the patient is a child, the CFP is further satisfied that - (i) the patient can be detained separately from adults; and - (ii) the probable benefits of accommodating the patient in an SMHU outweigh the probable risks. - (3) A patient admitted to an SMHU under this section may still be treated under the authority of a subsisting treatment order and the treatment order has effect as if it provided for the patient's detention in the SMHU.
+- (ii) that danger is or has become so serious as to make - (A) if the patient is detained at an approved facility other than an SMHU, the continued detaining of the patient at the approved facility untenable; or - (B) if the patient is detained at an SMHU, the detaining of the patient at an approved hospital untenable; and - (iii) in the circumstances, an SMHU is the only appropriate place where the patient can be safely detained; and - (iv) the particular SMHU has the resources to give the person appropriate treatment and care; and - (e) if the patient is a child, the Chief Psychiatrist is further satisfied that - (i) the patient can be detained separately from adults; and - (ii) the probable benefits of accommodating the patient in an SMHU outweigh the probable risks.

+(3) A patient admitted to an SMHU under this section may still be treated under the authority of a subsisting treatment order and the treatment order has effect as if it provided for the patient to be detained in the SMHU.